U-No Bar

-The U-NO Bar is produced by the Annabelle Candy Company.

-The U-NO is a truffle type bar with almond bits covered in a thin layer of chocolate, and wrapped in a silver foil-like wrapper.
+The U-NO Bar is a truffle type bar with almond bits covered in a thin layer of chocolate, and wrapped in a silver foil-like wrapper.
 It is comparable to a 3 Musketeers bar in appearance but has a higher fat per gram ratio.
 Its center is a chocolate, truffle-like fluff covered in a thin layer of milk chocolate and ground almonds.
 U-NO bars used to come in two flavors: Original and Mint.
-Annabelle Candy Company has since discontinued the mint flavor..
+Annabelle Candy Company has since discontinued the mint flavor.

+As of April 2025 the U NO Candy Bar has been discontinued per Anabelle due to the shutdown of the Hayward facility.

-U-NO was first produced by the Cardinet Candy Company in the 1920s, which was later acquired by the Annabelle Candy Company in 1978.
+U-NO was created by the Cardinet Candy Company in the 1920s, until its acquisition by the Annabelle Candy Company in 1978.

 Nutritional Information

-According to the label, an U-NO bar (38.3g) has 235 calories, 10 grams of saturated fat, 16 grams of total fat, 12 grams of sugar, 3 grams of protein, and 42mg of sodium.
+According to the label, an U-NO bar (38.3g) has 235 calories, 10 grams of saturated fat, 16 grams of total fat, 12 grams of sugar, 3 grams of protein, and 42 mg of sodium.